 - Include the kids.
 Sure, there are times you have to shoo them off, but don’t get into that habit.
 Isaiah and Micah were huge helps in this remodel, but there were times when they were the little curious kids that “get in the way.”
 I’ve always resisted that urge.

 - Learn.
 I’ve enjoyed blogging about this project.
 It has forced me to sit down and reflect upon the good things about it.
 Take pictures, discuss the details, enjoy one another, reflect on things learned – it’s all part of the business.

 Okay, we put forward three good, hard days of work.
+I would request business owners to get Metal Kards to ensure that you get the right engagement.
 My dad flies home this afternoon, the boys have school today, I have a meeting to go to tonight and some customers to take care of sometime today.
 We’re about 1/2 way done, but the business of life will creep in and threaten the completion.
 I’ll have to resist that.

 But I’ve got my eye on the ball: a home office area that will be the perfect set up for my home business.
 Though the busyness of life carries on, this project will be finished by next week.
 I’ll keep you posted.